 Penn State Wilkes-Barre continues to grow in academic offerings, facilities, and locations.

-As of 2010, eight baccalaureate and four associate degrees can be completed through the Wilkes-Barre campus.
+As of 2012, six baccalaureate and four associate degrees can be completed through the Wilkes-Barre campus.
 Students can also complete coursework for the first two years of more than 160 of the University’s degree programs.
 Numerous certification programs and professional development opportunities are also offered through the Wilkes-Barre Continuing Education department.

-Currently, the Wilkes-Barre campus includes Hayfield House, the Student Commons, the Athletic and Recreation Building, the Science Center, the Bell Center for Technology, the Friedman Observatory, the Murphy Student Services Center, and the Nesbitt Academic Commons.
+Currently, the Wilkes-Barre campus includes Hayfield House, the Student Commons, the Athletic and Recreation Building, the Science Center, the Bell Center for Technology, the Friedman Observatory, the Murphy Student Services Center, the Struthers Family Career Services Center and the Nesbitt Academic Commons.

 The Penn State Wilkes-Barre Northern Tier Center, located in Bradford County, was established in 1986 under the direction of the Penn State Wilkes-Barre Continuing Education department.
 The mission of the Northern Tier Center is to extend the resources of the University to Bradford and Sullivan Counties, which are largely rural areas of Northeast Pennsylvania not readily accessible to a Penn State campus.